INTRODUCTION

 review and update policies, procedures and

-to extend better services to customers.
+practices to enhance the ability to extend better services to customers.

 To train and develop all employees and provide adequate

-resources so that
+resources so that customer

 needs car, be responsibly addressed.